MicrosoftDocs/dynamics-365-ai/ai-docs/sales/intro-admin-guide-sales-insights-app.md

 You can also update each setting later as required.
 The following are the available configurations:

--	Connect your Dynamics 365 environment to gather data and display on KPIs.
+-	Connect your Dynamics 365 Sales environment to gather data and display on KPIs.
 To learn more, see [Connect to Dynamics 365 Sales environment](connect-dynamics365-sales-environment.md).

 -	Connect to call data repository.
 To learn more, see [Configure conversation intelligence to connect call data](configure-conversation-intelligence-call-data.md).